Higher derivatives of operator functions in ideals of von Neumann algebras: Proof of Theorem

 whenever $\lambda_1,\ldots,\lambda_{k+1} \in \R$ are distinct.
 Since $\{\blambda \in \R^{k+1} : \lambda_1,\ldots,\lambda_{k+1} \in \R$ are distinct$\}$ is dense in $\R^{k+1}$ and both sides of the above are continuous in $\blambda$, we are done. \end{proof}

 \begin{conv} For the remainder of this section, assume in addition that $f,\wh{f} \in L^1(\R)$. \end{conv}

-By the reduction from Step 1, this assumption is appropriate.
-Next comes the proof of Step 2, which is a bit painful and may be skipped on a first read.
-We warm up with two easy lemmata.
+By the reduction from \ref{step.1}, this assumption is appropriate.
+Next comes the proof of \ref{step.2}, which is a bit painful and may be skipped on a first read.
+We warm up with two easy lemmas.

 \begin{lem} If $u \geq 0$ and $h(\lambda) \coloneqq e^{i\lambda u}$, then $h^{[1]}(\lambda_1,\lambda_2) = i\int_0^ue^{i\lambda_1v}e^{i\lambda_2(u-v)} \, dv$. \end{lem} \begin{proof} The result is obvious if $u=0$, so we assume $u > 0$.
 By Proposition \ref{prop.divdiffCk},